 Architects work responsibly to deliver the interests of their clients and the core requirements of cost, time, and quality for the end user.

 This course is 3 years, plus 1 term part time.
 Apprentices usually attend university one day per week for the 15 week first semester, and one day per week for the 15 week second semester.
 The day in at LSBU will be communicated well in advance to enable apprentices to plan their working week in practice, and does not vary from week to week.

 The full apprenticeship standard and assessment plan can be found on the Institute for Apprenticeships.

 - No.1 London modern university for research intensity in Architecture (Complete University Guide 2019).

-- Professional accreditation – the course is fully validated by the Royal Institute of British Architects and prescribed by the Architects Registration Board.
+- Professional accreditation – the course is fully validated by the Royal Institute of British Architects.

 - Experience - with roots in London Council School of Building (1904) and Brixton School of Building (1940), LSBU has been offering architectural education for over 100 years.